BenjaminCharlton/Aspire4Wasm/README.md

         client.BaseAddress = new Uri("https+http://billingapi");
     });
 ```
+(I recommend extracting the names of the resources (e.g. "billingapi" and "inventoryapi") into a string constant somewhere shared by the AppHost and the client, and your other referenced projects.
+You probably do this already though!
+That way, the name is consistent throughout the whole solution.)
 ## Default behaviour
 Using the default behaviour (in the example) your AppHost will write the service discovery information for all the referenced resources into the `appsettings.{environmentName}.json` file of your client app for you.
 It uses the following structure.
 The structure is important because it allows Aspire to "discover" the information on the client.